henspace/text2lesson-docs/docs/lesson-format.md

 x 4
 ```

-The separator, which uses the underscore _element&nbsp;identifier_, will tell
+The separator, which uses the underscore _indicator_, will tell
 **Text2Lesson** to create two problems.

 You might be wondering why it might be important to have an introduction on its